 What the buttons and switches do

 - Side button (iPhone 6 and later): Press to wake your iPhone or put it to sleep.
-You can also use the Side button to turn off your iPhone, and with iPhone X you can do a few other things.
+You can also use the Side button to turn off your iPhone, and with iPhone X or later you can do a few other things.

 - Top button (iPhone SE and earlier, iPad, iPod touch): Press to wake your device or put it to sleep.
 Press and hold the button to turn your device off or on.